Jorduque16/ansible-tool-box/README.md

 # Software And Package List

-This is the complete list of Packages, Software and pluggins automatized in this repository:
+This is the complete list of Packages, Software and plugins automatized in this repository:

 ### Internet Browsers